sw7x/split-futuresoft-project-into-oop-packages/README.md

 ## Introduction
 what we going to do and .....

+This project is about providing a project management software solution for a local company called FutureSoft Pvt Ltd to automate their workflow

-there are 4 user roles
+There are four user roles in the company
 - Company Owner - Owner
 - Manager
 - Project manager - PM